Floor Plans of the Libraries

 The First Floor has two sections.
 The First Floor East Wing features a Study Area.
 The First Floor West Wing contains the Daniel M. Soref Learning Commons.
 Located in the West Wing are a large campus computer lab, Circulation, Interlibrary Loan, User Services (including Government Information and the Reference Collection), Library Administrative Offices, and Personnel.

 The Second Floor consists of the East Wing and the West Wing connected by a bridge.
 In the Second Floor, East Wing are the Curriculum Collection (materials in the Curriculum Collection are cataloged/classified using the Dewey Decimal system), the Music Library (which includes call number M of the main library collection), and the Digital Humanities Lab.
 Also included are Technical Services and the Library Business Office.
 The Second Floor West Wing is home to the Archives, and call numbers N, Q through R.

 The Third Floor is in both the East and West building sections, connected by a bridges.
 The East Wing of the Third Floor is occupied by the American Geographical Society Library.
 Please note, some of the AGS Library materials are shelved in the lower level: Map of AGS Library Materials.
 The West Wing houses call numbers A through L, and P.

 On the Fourth Floor are found the Special Collections area and the Library Conference Center.
 Down the main hallway of the Fourth Floor are a series of display cases, filled with continually changing displays.

 Building tours are available to the general public.
-The current month’s schedule is posted on the Library Tours and Workshops page.
+See the Library Tours and Workshops page for more information.